Privately Owned Vehicles (POV)

 Roundtrip mileage to airport

 Airport Parking (Use base rate of Valet Parking from Indy Park Ride & Fly)

 Shuttle (not rental car) expense to/from airport to business location

 Persons who choose to drive rather than fly long distances may be reimbursed subsistence and lodging (if necessary) for a total of two full driving days (1 day for travel to the business location and 1 day after the official business).

 When two or more staff travel together in a personal vehicle, the mileage reimbursement amount may not exceed the Drive Vs Fly rule and may only be reimbursed to the driver of the personal vehicle.

 Each traveler is entitled to the allowable subsistence and lodging per policy.

 Example: Employee A is driving to Orlando, Florida for a 4-day meeting.
-Employee B is going to the same business event and decides to ride with Employee A. Employee A must comply with the drive vs fly rule and provides a comparison as follows:
+Employee B is going to the same business event and decides to ride with Employee A. Employee A must comply with the drive vs fly rule and provide a justification as follows: